 Since the company's formation in 2002, UEX Corporation has made significant advancements in the discovery and development of existing and new uranium deposits in the Athabasca Basin.
 UEX maintains strategic relationships with both Cameco Corporation and AREVA, the world's largest uranium companies.

 The Hidden Bay property in the eastern Athabasca Basin is in close proximity to existing mining infrastructure currently in production for Cameco Corporation.
-As our known deposits at Hidden Bay move toward pre-feasibility stage, the prospects for cost savings through toll milling and a potential regional tailings management facility are being explored.
+As our known deposits at Hidden Bay move toward pre-feasibility stage, the prospects for cost savings through toll milling are being explored.

 UEX operates its 100%-owned Hidden Bay Project, Riou Lake Project and Northern Athabasca Projects.
-UEX also operates the Black Lake Project which is a joint venture with AREVA Resources Canada Inc. (89.97% UEX - 10.03% AREVA) and Uracan Resources Ltd. For the nine Western Athabasca Projects, including the Shea Creek Project, UEX holds a 49% interest and AREVA holds a 51% interest.
+UEX also operates the Black Lake Project which is a joint venture with AREVA Resources Canada Inc. (89.97% UEX - 10.03% AREVA).
+For the eight Western Athabasca Projects, including the Shea Creek Project, UEX holds a 49% interest and AREVA holds a 51% interest.
 The Western Athabasca Projects are operated by AREVA along with the Beatty River Project, which is a joint venture between UEX (25.0% interest), JCU (Canada) Exploration Company, Limited (24.3% interest) and AREVA (50.7% interest).